AugustusHuang/jsimple/HACKING.md

 ### Test
-Test functions and applications should be put in test system, which is optional asdf-loadable, so there will be a *jsimple-test.asd* file in the root directory of our repo.
+Test functions and applications should be put in test system, which is optional asdf-loadable, so there will be a *lesp-test.asd* file in the root directory of our repo.
 Tests are needed if you decided to add a new feature or idea into the main project.